26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Best Time To Visit Spiti Valley

 The most ideal time to take a trip to Spiti Valley is during the summer season from the months of late May to September.
+Also, you should look for the best places to visit in Spiti Valley, depending upon the seasons.

 The weather during this time is most pleasant and you can enjoy everything from its gorgeous architecture, traverse through its barren hills, ride to the greatest of altitudes with ease, and even encounter some of its peculiar wildlife.
 The temperature in Spiti in summer ranges from 15°C to 20°C with cool winds in the day and cold nights, which also make it one of the top destinations for backpacking in Himachal.